Moving Art – using Rudolf Laban’s drawings from the archives in practice

 Introduction to this course

 “Let us take this mental image, which is essentially a conception of the artist, as the basis for some investigation of the deeper lying riddles of existence” (Laban, ed.
-Ullmann, 1984; 37)
+Ullmann (ed.), A Vision of Dynamic Space.
+1984. p.
+37)

 Having visited the Rudolf Laban Archive, held as part of the collections of the National Resource Centre for Dance (NRCD) at the University of Surrey, and viewed some of Rudolf Laban’s art work outside of his movement studies, it was evident that his sense of movement was constantly with him and apparent in every part of his life.